 The P-shot is a relatively new ED treatment, but it has already helped many patients.
 The procedure begins with your doctor drawing a small amount of blood and spinning it in a centrifuge to isolate the platelet-rich plasma (PRP), which contains platelets and growth factors.
 The PRP is then injected into three areas of the penis with a small gauge needle.
 The PRP will stimulate growth of new blood vessels and collagen, which not only helps with ED, but can increase penis size.
 This shot is not only natural and non-pharmaceutical, but effective for ED caused by illnesses.
 It is also almost entirely risk-free because it uses cells from the patient's own body.

 With all the treatment options available, no one should have to put up with erectile dysfunction.
-The erectile dysfunction Fort Lauderdale area specialists at Genesis Health Institute in Wilton Manors, FL are ready and willing to help you.
+The Fort Lauderdale erectile dysfunction specialists at Genesis Health Institute are ready and willing to help you.
 Contact us today to request your first appointment!

 There is no magic bullet for ED, but it is curable in some cases, and many treatments are available to alleviate the symptoms.